-Column 1 Column 2 Type of device Prescribed parameters Election sign for a State government The prescribed parameters for display of election signs for a State government election are- election (a) for a candidate in a State government election-a maximum of 40 signs within the candidate's electorate; and (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the owner of the premises.
-Election sign for a Commonwealth government election The prescribed parameters for display of election signs for a Commonwealth government election are- (a) for a candidate in a Commonwealth government election-a maximum of 80 signs within the candidate's electorate; and (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the owner of the premises.
-Election sign for an election other than a local, State or The prescribed parameters for display of election signs for an election other than a local, State or Commonwealth government election are- Commonwealth government election (a) for a candidate in an election other than a government election-a maximum of 20 signs within the local government area; and (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the owner of the premises.
+Column 2 Prescribed parameters The prescribed parameters for display of election signs for a State government election are- (a) for a candidate in a State government election-a maximum of 40 signs within the candidate's electorate; and (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the occupier of the premises.
+The prescribed parameters for display of election signs for a Commonwealth government election are- (a) for a candidate in a Commonwealth government election-a maximum of 80 signs within the candidate's electorate; and (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the occupier of the premises.

+Column 1 Column 2 Type of device Prescribed parameters Election sign for an election other than a local, State or Commonwealth government election The prescribed parameters for display of election signs for an election other than a local, State or Commonwealth government election are- (a) for a candidate in an election other than a government election-a maximum of 20 signs within the local government area; and ELECTION (b) no more than 2 signs may be installed on any one site; and (c) each sign must not exceed a face area of 2 square metres; and policy that were (d) if the candidate is not the owner of the premises on which the proposed election sign is to be placed and displayed, the candidate must obtain the consent of the occupier of the premises.